sborrazas/worldnews/README.md

 Make sure you have the `~/.ssh/authorized_keys` file with your public key on the root user first.

+Also, make sure you add the public key from the config to the GitHub deploy keys.

 To run the provision you now need to run the ansible provision playbook.
 Before running it, check that the hosts list affected are the ones desired:
 ```